Best Trees for Small Yards

 The huge clusters of ornamental tree flowers begin as a creamy white.
 Then they transition to pink.
 Later in the summer the flowers darken to a deep strawberry-red.
 In its tree form, Vanilla Strawberry hydrangea tree presents the appearance of an enchanting tree of flowers.
 It has a slight cascading nature because some of the flowers become so large and that their weight actually pulls the red-tinted stems downward.
 As the season progresses, the flowering tree will take on a multicolored effect as the new flowers bloom alongside the old.

-To achieve the tree form, each Vanilla Strawberry Hydrangea is grafted onto a standard tree trunk.
+Each Vanilla Strawberry Hydrangea is grafted onto a standard tree trunk to achieve its tree form shape.
 Then it is carefully pruned for three years.
 As a result, this is a very rare specimen and they sell out every year.
 This marvelous little tree will reach 6-7 feet tall with a spread of 4-5 feet, and it grows throughout USDA zones 4-8.
-A 4-5 foot tall tree in a 3-gallon container is available from www.naturehills.com.
+Buy a Vanilla Strawberry Hydrangea Tree now.